nabzz123/Python-Projects/Python Projects/README.md

 #### Objective Statement:

 * Get business insight about how many product sold every month.
-* Get business insight about how much customer spend their money every month.
+* Get business insight about how much customers are spending their money every month.
 * To reduce risk in deciding where, when, how, and to whom a product, service, or brand will be marketed.
 * To increase marketing efficiency by directing effort specifically toward the designated segment in a manner consistent with that segment’s characteristics.